Jesssullivan/Shiny-Apps/README.md

 Specific to Shiny Apps (Jess Sullivan) for deployment on AWS Ubuntu

-Live services with minimal UI:
+Services with minimal UI:
+#
 Point Count Data Cleaning Template - "clean"
 #
 Conversion tool with built-in query function - "KML-Search-and-Convert"  |  NOTE: Plans to divide this app into 2 seperate "widgets"